Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "I’ll take global infrastructure collapse over extinction, Champion."

-"We’re so dependent on...The two may be distressingly similar."
+"We’re so dependent on...
+The two may be distressingly similar."

 "So long as they aren’t identical."

 "How much time would it buy us?"
 Knight asked, urgently.

-"Taking the network down permanently is...It can be done.
-But the instant we do, we will be in a disaster relief situation with...three days until things collapse in their entirety."
+"Taking the network down permanently is...
+It can be done.
+But the instant we do, we will be in a disaster relief situation with... three days until things collapse in their entirety."

 "...That’s all?"

 "Food in modern societies is just-in-time delivered.
 And very few of the Gao have emergency supplies.
-The more practical workhouses might...but not more than a week.
+The more practical workhouses might... but not more than a week.
 After that, we run out of clean water, sewerage..."

 "The alternative," Regaari repeated, "Is what happened to the Guvnurag."

 Powell grunted.
-"We know, Regaari...And unless there’s a better option, Champion…?"
+"We know, Regaari...
+And unless there’s a better option, Champion…?"

 Meereo’s ears wilted, lowered, then drooped right down to lie flat down the back of his head. "...I can’t think of one."